 - Locking your screen or logging out when stepping away from a computer, especially in a public area

-- Using a temporary password when using a public computer to access confidential information
+- Using a temporary password when using a public computer or a public network to access confidential information

 - Ignoring requests by websites or browsers to "remember" your password

-If you have a hard time remembering your passwords, there are several tools available (some of them are free) that store passwords.
-Keep in mind that anyone who could gain unauthorized access to your computer will then have all your passwords at their disposal, so make sure the password vault is encrypted with a strong password.
+If you have a hard time remembering all of your passwords, there are several password manager tools available, some of them are free.
+Keep in mind that anyone who could gain unauthorized access to your computer will then have all your passwords at their disposal, so make sure the system storing all your passwords is encrypted with a strong password.